 13. Shatavari helps to manage diabetes

-Shatavari contains flavonoids and triterpenoids that help to reduce blood glucose levels.
+Shatavari root benefits are because it contains flavonoids and triterpenoids.
+That helps to reduce blood glucose levels.
 It inhibits intestinal α-amylase and α-glucosidase (digestive enzymes) thus regulates diabetes (20).

 14. Shatavari treat cancer